 Curator, John Michael Kohler Arts Center

-Karen Patterson is a Curator at the John Michael Kohler Arts Center (JMKAC) in Sheboygan, Wisconsin.
+Karen Patterson is senior curator at the John Michael Kohler Arts Center (JMKAC) in Sheboygan, Wisconsin.
 Her primary focus is the Arts Center’s premier collection of folk art, self-taught art, and artist environments.
 She incorporates these works into curatorial projects that explore a variety of contemporary themes.
 She also works with a range of artists, artworks, and commissioned site-specific pieces.
 In addition to curating the 2017 exhibitions series, The Road Less Traveled, her recent curatorial projects include Ebony G. Patterson: Dead Treez, Ray Yoshida’s Museum of Extraordinary Values, and This Must Be The Place, an exhibition series exploring the relationship between artists and their formative places.
-Karen completed her Bachelor of Arts in Folklore Studies at Memorial University in Newfoundland, Canada, and her Masters of Art Administration at the School of the Art Institute of Chicago, where her focus was the home collection of Chicago artist Ray Yoshida.
+Karen completed her BA in folklore studies at Memorial University in Newfoundland, Canada, and her Masters of Art Administration at the School of the Art Institute of Chicago, where her focus was the home collection of Chicago artist Ray Yoshida.
 Prior to joining JMKAC, she developed interpretive programs for house museums and heritage sites in Canada and the US and co-founded a 12-hour public art festival, Nocturne: Art at Night, in Nova Scotia.

 Take a walk through this gallery and explore MYTHOLOGIES in 360°.